 What evidence-based actions or practices are we using at Denver Public Health?

-- Screening high-risk individuals for TB infection and disease using modern diagnostic methods, including testing of individuals who have been in close contact with patients sick with TB.
+- Screening high-risk individuals for TB infection and disease, including testing people who have been in close contact with someone who was sick with TB.

-- Treating of individuals with latent TB infections to reduce their risk of developing active TB later in life.
+- Treating individuals with TB infection and no active disease to reduce their risk of developing active TB later in life.

 Who are our partners?